+PUBLIC SCHOOLS OF BROOKLINE

 REMOTE LEARNING

 In the event of a district-specific emergency requiring the use of remote learning, the superintendent of schools may declare such emergency and shall, as soon as possible, obtain the approval of the School Committee.
 The remote learning plan below will be applicable in cases of disease, weather emergencies, destruction or damage to schools rendering them inaccessible, or other extraordinary circumstances, including emergencies declared by government officials, the School Committee, or the superintendent.